9:15 AM – 10:30 AM

 Speakers: Mark Warren, Director, Business Innovation & Measurement, FortisBC

-Amir Tabakh, Manager of Efficiency Solutions Engineering & DWP La Kretz Lab, Los Angeles Department of Water & Power
+Amir Tabakh, Manager of Efficiency Solutions Engineering & LADWP La Kretz Lab, Los Angeles Department of Water & Power

 Today innovation is quickly becoming ingrained in business values at many organizations.
 Utilities are no exception.
 This moderated panel brings together various innovation experts to discuss what ideas they’ve implemented at their organizations, how they foster creative thinking, handle risk and weigh the benefits.